Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

   heading-offset: 3
 )
 == Modify packet on the fly
-Modifications are proceed with a Python (@stack:mitm-python) script.
-This script will use the scapy (@stack:mitm-scapy) library to modify the packet.
-The scapy library is a powerful tool that can be used to craft or decode packets of a wide number of protocols.
+The packet modifications are carried out using a Python (@stack:mitm-python) script, leveraging the scapy (@stack:mitm-scapy) library.
+Scapy is particularly useful for on-the-fly modification.
-Scapy is really usefull to modify packet on the fly.
-With this library, it's easy to separate layers on the packet.
-To get the IP content of the IP layer, simply use ```python  scapy_packet = IP(pck.get_payload())```.
-Check if it's #gls("tcp") and get the #gls("tcp") payload with ```python  payload = bytes(scapy_packet.payload.payload)```.
+With Scapy it is straightforward to dissect the different layers of a packet.
+To extract the #gls("ip") layer, one can use the command ```python scapy_packet = IP(pck.get_payload())```.
+To check if the packet is #gls("tcp") and retrieve its payload, the command ```python payload = bytes(scapy_packet.payload.payload)``` can be used.

-This binary payload is the modbus message that can be checked and modified if needed.
-If the port is 1502, the message come from the controller and go to the server.
-This mean the attacker should only look if it is a request about a door sensor or the motion sensor.
-If it is, the attacker must save the transaction id of this request.
+This binary payload contains the Modbus message, which can be inspected and altered as needed.
+If the destination port is 1502, the packet is from the controller heading to the server.
+In this case, the attacker should check if the request concerns a door sensor or the motion sensor and then save the transaction ID of this request.

-If the source port is 1502, the message come from the server and go to the controller.
-This mean the attacker should only look if it is a response about a previous transaction id saved.
-If it is, the attacker can look the response and modify it if needed.
+If the source port is 1502, the packet is from the server and is destined for the controller.
+The attacker should then verify whether the response corresponds to a previously saved transaction ID and, if so, modify the response as necessary.

 = Implement Modbus/TLS <subj:attack:mitm-modbus-tls>
 == Closer look on TLS